Nancy Hart Douglas

+For the American rebel heroine, see Nancy Hart.

 Nancy Hart Douglas (1846–c.
 1902 [1913(?)]) was a scout, guide, and spy for the Confederacy during the American Civil War.
 Serving first with the Moccasin Rangers, a pro-Confederate guerrilla group in present-day West Virginia, she later joined the Confederate Army and continued to serve as a guide and spy under General Stonewall Jackson.

 Childhood

 Born Nancy Hart in 1846 in Raleigh, North Carolina, she and her family moved to Tazewell, Virginia, when she was an infant.
-Her mother was first cousin to Andrew Johnson, who became president after the assassination of President Abraham Lincoln.Hart lived with her family in West Virginia until the outbreak of the Civil War, at which time she developed great sympathy for the Southern cause.
+Her mother was first cousin to Andrew Johnson, who became president after the assassination of President Abraham Lincoln.
+Hart lived with her family in West Virginia until the outbreak of the Civil War, at which time she developed great sympathy for the Southern cause.
 During the early years of her life on her family's farm, she became an expert with rifles, pistols, and riding horses.
 She could reportedly operate a gun or handle a horse as well as a man.
 She eventually moved in with her sister and brother-in-law, Mary and William Clay Price.
 William Clay Price was not a soldier, but did things for the Confederate army in the evenings.
 One day the Union soldiers came to question him.
 They took him away and killed him down the road from his family.
 This fueled Nancy's rage and hatred toward the Union cause.